NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/security.md

 There's very little that can be done to mitigate this kind of attack in practice, just the same as any application you install now on your device could use any other application installed.

-### Interpreted code

-[hypothetical]

-As your application is just a well-organized bundle of plain-text PHP scripts which is not compiled to machine-code until runtime, it is trivial for anyone to change the execution of your application by diving into one of these files and altering the code.

-The approach we've taken to mitigate this is to verify that the code is as expected using a signature of all the files.
-This signature is computed every time your application is booted, but by default it is done in the background so it doesn't noticeably slow down your application's boot sequence, which could result in a poor user experience.

-Once complete, this signature is then compared to the signature that Electron expects to see for your application, which is computed and stored in your application bundle at build time.
-If the signatures match, the user will not notice anything, however if they do not match, Electron will interrupt the user with a warning to indicate that the application has been tampered with and may not be safe to use.

-This warning can be dismissed and the user may continue, but it will re-appear again when they quit your app and re-open it.

-If your application is not particularly large, you may choose to have this signature calculation run to completion _before_ your application is booted to prevent any alterations from executing as your app boots up.
-This is, of course, safer for your user, but initially slower each time your app boots up.
-However, you could use a splash screen and a progress bar to give your user some visual feedback while this is happening.

-In future versions of NativePHP, we hope to be able to offer a more robust solution to this problem.

-#### How it works

-When you run `php artisan native:build`, we perform the following hashing function:

-We take an `md5` hash of each static file in your application - not just PHP files! - and this includes all of your Composer dependencies too.
-We then compute an `md5` hash of each of these hashes.

-We store the final computed hash as a hardcoded value inside the Electron bundle.
-This is a signature or checksum of your entire codebase which can be verified at runtime when a user opens your application.

-We run the exact same hashing mechanic on each run of your application in a background thread.
-Once complete, the newly-computed hash is compared to the hardcoded value.

-Be aware that any changes you make to the source code included in a production build _after_ the build has been created will cause the hashes to differ and thus trigger the tamper warning for your users.
-If there is some intentionally dynamic aspect to your code, such as personalised/customisable builds, you will need to exclude the relevant files from the hashing mechanic.

-You can do this by adding the relevant paths to the `tamper_proofing.exclude_files` array in your `config/nativephp.php` config file.